mlrun/mlrun/docs/change-log/index.md

 <p align="center"><img src="../_static/images/project-homepage.png" alt="mlrun-project-homepage" /></p><br>

+#### APIs

+- These APIs now only return reasons in kwargs: `log_and_raise`, `generic_error_handler`, `http_status_error_handler`.
+- New API `set_image_pull_configuration` that modifies `func.spec.image_pull_secret` and `func.spec.image_pull_policy`, instead of directly accessing these values through the spec.

+#### Infrastructure improvements

+- MLRun server is based on Python 3.9.
+- The new log collection service improves the performance and reduces heavy IO operations from the API container.
+The new MLRun log collector service is a grpc server, which runs as sidecar in the mlrun-api pod (chief and worker).
+The service is responsible for collecting logs from run pods, writing to persisted files, and reading them on request.
+The new service is transparent to the end-user: there are no UI or API changes.

+### Breaking changes

+- The behavior of ingest with aggregation changed in v1.3.0.
+Now, when you ingest a "timestamp" column, it returns <br>
+`<class 'pandas._libs.tslibs.timestamps.Timestamp'>`. <br>Previously, it returned `<class 'str'>`

+- Any target data that was saved using Redis as an online target with storey engine (RedisNoSql target, introduced in 1.2.1) is not accessible after upgrading to v1.3.
+(Data ingested subsequent to the upgrade is unaffacted.)

 <a id="api-130"></a>
 ### Deprecated and removed APIs
 Starting with v1.3.0, and continuing in subsequent releases, obsolete functions are getting removed from the code.